gsharp-aai/streaming-dynamic-keyterms/README.md

 cp .env.example .env
 ```

-Then edit `.env` and add your AssemblyAI API key:
+Then edit `.env` and add your AssemblyAI API key (found on the [API Keys page](https://www.assemblyai.com/dashboard/api-keys)):

 ```
 ASSEMBLYAI_API_KEY=your_api_key_here
 ```

+Note: LLM Gateway is a paid feature, so you'll need to add a card to your account (your free credits will still apply).

 ## Running the Demo